Are there any benefits of exercising on an empty stomach?

 Low-grade inflammatory processes cause many metabolic diseases; Obesity itself causes it.
 Furthermore, this inflammation can reach the brain, causing a state of neuroinflammation that increases perceived fatigue and reduces levels of dopamine, the hormone that motivates us to work.

-It is known that moderate exercise helps reduce systemic inflammation, but doing it right before or immediately after eating also helps control postprandial inflammation, which occurs in response to food intake.
+it is known Moderate exercise helps reduce systemic inflammationBut doing so right before or immediately after eating also helps control postprandial bloating, which occurs in response to food intake.

 Who can do this?